autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

 export LD_PRELOAD=/usr/lib/aarch64-linux-gnu/libnvinfer.so.8:/usr/lib/aarch64-linux-gnu/libgomp.so.1
 ```

-Note, this has to be either every time you run donkeycar or tensorflow, or
+Note, this has to be done either every time you run donkeycar or tensorflow, or
 you put the above line into your `.bashrc`.

 ```bash